deeleman/vanilla-blog/README.md

 ### Configuring the project settings (optional)

 > **Please note**: This step is optional and the project is shipped with all settings preconfigured by default.
-Feel free to skip to the next section if you do not want to customize data output.
+Feel free to skip to the next section if you do not want to customize your data preferences.

 The project fetches data from a remote WordPress API endpoint.
 Particularly, the project will fetch by default 3 items only from the first page of a paginated recordset.